Doberman: a modular and distributed slow control system for small- to medium-scale experiments: Conclusions and outlook

 Doberman is a lightweight, modular, and open-source slow control system designed to bridge the gap between heavyweight and costly SCADA/EPICS-style frameworks and ad hoc laboratory scripts.
 Its plugin-based device integration, distributed \texttt{Monitor} architecture with a central \texttt{Hypervisor}, and node-based pipeline framework enable reliable sensor readout, automation, and transparent alarm handling across heterogeneous experimental hardware.
 The accompanying web interface, Doberview, provides an integrated environment for live monitoring, configuration, and control, supporting both routine operation and rapid response to exceptional conditions.

 Doberman and Doberview have matured through multiple iterations and have been validated in day-to-day operation across several experiments at the University of Freiburg, ranging from a small remote underground facility to a large, highly instrumented liquid xenon test platform.
 Both projects are released under permissive open-source licenses, with source code, documentation, and a growing collection of device plugins available online \cite{doberman_github,doberview,doberman_pancake,doberman_xebra}.
 Interest from external groups indicates that the approach is broadly applicable to laboratory-scale and medium-scale experimental infrastructures.
+Experience from the current deployments, together with the performance tests presented above, indicates that Doberman can be used in experiments beyond the scale of the systems operated so far, while network-level scaling and distributed failure modes remain deployment-dependent aspects that should be evaluated for substantially larger installations.
 Doberman is foreseen to be used as the slow control system for the upcoming light dark matter experiment DELight~\cite{delight}, which may motivate targeted refinements where required by specific experimental needs, although the system is considered functionally mature and no major architectural changes are foreseen.